eddivalen/rest-countries-api/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How to build an app with React Query](https://www.commoninja.com/blog/how-to-build-an-app-with-react-query) - This helped me for understanding how to use React Query in order to fecth data and manage states.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Global Cached State in React using Hooks, Context, and Local Storage](https://medium.com/@akrush95/global-cached-state-in-react-using-hooks-context-and-local-storage-166eacf8ab46) - I found this article to be incredibly helpful in finally understanding how to use the Context API and Local Storage to manage global state in React.

 ## Author